 That's a pretty bold claim, isn't it?
-To suggest that a person, namely Jesus, is the key to life, you'd better back that up John.
+To suggest that a person, namely Jesus, is the key to life?
+You'd better back that up John.
 What makes Him so special that we should believe in Him?
 That's exactly what John takes twenty-one chapters to show us.

-And where does John begin?
+And where does he begin?
 At the beginning?
-No. If you want to know Jesus, you must go back further than the beginning!
+No. If you want to know Jesus, you must go back further than the beginning.
 And when you do, as John did in 1:1-2, you discover two insights into Jesus' unique identity.

 A. Jesus is the Logos, the Word (1).
 "In the beginning was the Logos."
 Logos is the Greek term translated "Word" in our English Bibles.
-We know from verse 14 that the Logos is Jesus, but why didn't John just say so, "In the beginning was Jesus"?
+We know from verse 14 that the Logos refers to Jesus, the One who became flesh and dwelt among us.
+But if that's true, why didn't John just say, "In the beginning was Jesus"?
 Why does He call Him the Logos?

-Please realize that though Christianity began amongst the Jews, it quickly spread beyond the Jews.
+Here's a factor that helps us answer that question.
+Though Christianity began with the Jews (around AD 30), it quickly spread beyond the Jews.
 As historian William Barclay suggests, "Within thirty years of Jesus' death it had traveled all over Asia Minor and Greece and had arrived in Rome.
 By A.D.
 60 there must have been a hundred thousand Greeks in the church for every Jew who was a Christian."

-What's more, please realize that many Jewish ideas were completely strange to the Greeks.
-For example, the Greeks had never heard of the Messiah.
-The Jews had, so in evangelizing Jews it was quite meaningful to announce, "The Messiah has come!
+What's more, many Jewish ideas were completely strange to the Greeks.
+The concept of the Messiah, though familiar to the Jews, was not so to the Greeks.
+In evangelizing Jews it was quite meaningful to announce, "The Messiah has come!
 It's Jesus!"
 But a Greek would hear that and respond, "So the Messiah came.
 Big deal."

 That category meant very little to the non-Jewish world.
-So what's the best way to present Jesus to non-Jewish, even pagan people?
-How do you present Christianity in a way that makes sense to Greekthinking people?
+So what's the best way to present Jesus to non-Jewish, pagan people?
+How do you present Christianity in a way that makes sense to Greek-thinking people?

-That was the challenge John faced around A.D.
-85 or 90.
+That was the challenge John faced around AD 90.
 He was living in a Greek city (Ephesus).
 How could he reach the Greeks?
 What could he tell them about Jesus that could open their eyes to His relevance?

 Then it dawned on him.
-There was a term that would appeal to both Jews and Greeks, a term which summed up the unique identity of Jesus.
-Jesus is the Logos, the Word.
+There was a term that would appeal both to Jews and Greeks, a term that summed up the unique identity of Jesus.
+He is the Logos, the Word.

 A word is a powerful thing.
-During W.W.II, when Britain was facing extinction under the constant barrage of the Nazi bombers, Winston Churchill gave hope to a nation.
+During WWII, when Britain was facing extinction under the constant barrage of the Nazi bombers, Winston Churchill gave hope to a nation.
 How?
 By speaking to his people over the radio.
 He knew the power of a word.

 When John Knox preached in the days of the Reformation in Scotland, it was said that the voice of that one man put more courage into the hearts of his hearers than ten thousand trumpets braying in their ears.
-In Knox we see the power of a word.
-3
+In Knox we see the power of a word.3

 What's in a word?
 We communicate with words.
 We speak them and write them.
 Words are symbols that represent something else.
-For instance, when I mention the letters A-P-P-L-E, in your mind's eye you see a shiny, round, probably red object, don't you?
-You don't eat the word, but the word is a symbol that represents and communicates something.
+For instance, when I speak the letters A-P-P-L-E, you begin to see something, don't you?
+You see a round red or yellow object.
+You don't eat the word, for the word is a symbol.
+It represents and communicates something.